alanmitchell/bmon/docs/source/system-performance-with-high-loading.rst

 every 3 days.
 When the database is this large, the backup process takes approximately 12 minutes.
 During this time, readings from devices such as Monnit wireless sensors and the AHFC DDC building control system will be lost.
-Readings from the mini-monitor systems in the 3-8 plex public housing buildings will not be lost, because the mini-monitor system queues up failed readings and tries to send them at a later time.
+Readings from the Mini-Monitor systems in the 3-8 plex public housing buildings will not be lost, because the Mini-Monitor system queues up failed readings and tries to send them at a later time.

 Web Server Configuration